Our Code of Ethics

 enterprise applications, IT careers, outsourcing and IT workforce issues, Internet of Things, processors (server,

-desktop, mobile), disaster tech, government IT, IT-related legislation and regulation, mobile apps.
+desktop, mobile), disaster tech, government IT, IT-related legislation and regulation.

 Matt Weinberger — App development, mobile apps, Big Data/analytics, emerging tech firms, the new IT stack and Silicon Valley culture.
 In addition to writing for Computerworld, Matt also writes for Network World and InfoWorld.